mdornseif/approcket_industrial/README.md

 Now your application is ready to deploy.

-If you want to make absolutely sure that no external process modifies your datastore set ``
+If you want to make absolutely sure that no external process modifies your datastore set `approchet_README = True` in ` appengine_config.py`.

 Checking you models